 Memory safety without garbage collection.
 Rust’s ownership model eliminates entire categories of bugs — use-after-free, data races, null pointer dereferences — at compile time.
 For a server handling thousands of concurrent voice and text connections, this matters enormously.
 No GC pauses.
 No unexpected latency spikes.

-Zero-cost abstractions.
-Rust’s async runtime (Tokio) gives us millions of concurrent tasks without the overhead of OS threads.
-Our gRPC signaling (via Tonic) and QUIC voice transport (via Quinn) run on the same efficient async foundation.
+Massively concurrent.
+Rust’s async runtime handles millions of concurrent tasks without the overhead of OS threads.
+All our server communication — signaling, voice transport, everything — runs on the same efficient async foundation.

 The right tool for real-time.
 Voice is unforgiving.
 A few milliseconds of jitter and the audio quality degrades noticeably.
-Rust gives us the deterministic performance we need to keep voice latency at 20ms.
+Rust gives us the deterministic performance we need for low-latency audio.

 The server architecture